Pensions

 When you move abroad, any pension plans you have in the UK won’t follow you unless you arrange for them to be transferred overseas.

-Instead, they’ll stay where they are.
+Instead, they’ll stay with your UK provider.
 And once you reach 55 (57 from 6 April 2028), you can start taking money from them, even while you’re overseas.

 You can usually transfer your UK plan(s) to a different pension scheme abroad.
 But you need to make sure you’re transferring into a ‘Qualifying Recognised Overseas Pension Scheme’ (QROPS).
 This is essentially a pension scheme that follows similar rules to UK schemes.